sagemath/trac_to_gh/Issue 9378.md

 # Issue 9378: Russian translation of the Sage tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9378

 Original creator: mvngu